-Amendments to IFRSs affecting amounts reported in the financial statements: In the current year, the following new and revised Standards and Interpretations have been adopted and have affected the amounts reported in these financial statements.
+Amendments to IFRSs affecting amounts reported in the financial statements.
+In the current year, the following new and revised Standards and Interpretations have been adopted.
+The application of these amendments had no material impact on the disclosures or the amounts recognized in the Company's financial statements.